-For the years ended 31 December 2022 and 2021, as a result of the recurring losses of the Group and significant uncertainty on global and local economic environment, the management of the Group concluded there was indicator for impairment on property and equipment.
-The Group estimates the recoverable amount of the various CGUs of broking, asset management and wealth management which in aggregate are reported as financial services segment and proprietary trading which is a separate segment to which the asset belongs, using the higher of value in use and fair value less cost of disposal of the respective CGU.
+For the years ended 31 December 2023 and 2022, as a result of the recurring losses of the Group and significant uncertainty on global and local economic environment, the management of the Group concluded there was indicator for impairment on property and equipment.
+The Group estimates the recoverable amount of the various CGUs of broking, investment management and wealth management which in aggregate are reported as financial services segment and proprietary trading which is a separate segment to which the asset belongs, using the higher of value in use and fair value less cost of disposal of the respective CGU.

-As at 31 December 2022 and 2021, the Group estimates the recoverable amount of the CGUs to which the asset belongs when it is not possible to estimate the recoverable amount individually, including allocation of corporate assets when reasonable and consistent basis can be established.
+As at 31 December 2023 and 2022, the Group estimates the recoverable amount of the CGUs to which the asset belongs when it is not possible to estimate the recoverable amount individually, including allocation of corporate assets when reasonable and consistent basis can be established.

 The recoverable amount of cash-generating units has been determined based on a fair value less costs of disposal.
 The cash-generating units were measured at fair value based on Level 3 hierarchy using the income method.
-The cash flows projections and discount rate reflect assumptions that market participants would use when pricing the relevant CGUs of the Group covering the following 3 years with a pre-tax discount rate of 8.75% (2021: 6.59%) as at 31 December 2022.
-The annual growth rates used range is from 0% to 30% (2021: 0% to 30%), which are based on the forecast of business activities prepared by the management.
-The cash flows beyond the three-year period are extrapolated using 2.4% (2021: 2.1%) growth rate.
-The growth rates and discount rate as at 31 December 2022 have been reassessed taking into consideration higher degree of estimation uncertainties due to uncertainty on how the inflationary environment and interest rates hike may progress and evolve.
+The cash flows projections and discount rate reflect assumptions that market participants would use when pricing the relevant CGUs of the Group covering the following 3 years with a pre-tax discount rate of 11% (2022: 8.75%) as at 31 December 2023.
+The annual growth rates used range is from 0% to 20% (2022: 0% to 30%), which are based on the forecast of business activities prepared by the management.
+The cash flows beyond the three-year period are extrapolated using 2.3% (2022: 2.4%) growth rate.
+The growth rates and discount rate as at 31 December 2023 have been reassessed taking into consideration higher degree of estimation uncertainties due to uncertainty on how the inflationary environment and interest rates hike may progress and evolve.

-For the year ended 31 December 2022 and 2021, based on the results of the assessment, management of the Group determined that no impairment or reversal of impairment on property and equipment is required.
+For the year ended 31 December 2023 and 2022, based on the results of the assessment, management of the Group determined that no impairment on property and equipment is required.